Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 If you want to start investing in CDs and are interested in learning more about the CD barbell strategy, here is one example of how it could work.
 Say you have $10,000 that you want to invest using the CD barbell strategy.

-Typically with the CD barbell strategy, when your short-term CD expires, you’ll take the proceeds and reinvest it in a new short-term CD.
+With the CD barbell strategy, when your short-term CD expires, you could choose to take the proceeds and reinvest it in a new short-term CD.

 Benefits of the CD Barbell Strategy